Jay-Feng2008/Neural-Network-from-Scratch/README.md

 BTW:
 *The equation might seem scary to you, but it's just something derived from the gradient descent eqution (below).
 There are plenty of resources online so search it yourself.
 ![image](https://user-images.githubusercontent.com/101462429/164511425-c43a9cd2-69e0-48e0-89bb-9c19c08a4a2b.png)

+Back to our topic:
+Consider our model, which is a singal-layer network with all neurons sharing the same activation function.
+We can simplifie the equation into something like this: